anuragambuja/data-engineering-snowflake/README.md

 - Account usage views record dropped objects, not just those that are currently active.
 - There is latency between an event and when that event is recorded in an account usage view.
 - Certain account usage views provide historical usage metrics.
 The retention period for these views is 1 year.

+> ## Object Tagging
+- An object tag in Snowflake is a schema level object that allows you to assign specific metadata to other database objects, serving as a labeling or classification mechanism.
+For example, we could create a tag called business unit.
+- This helps with something called data governance.
+Data governance is all about managing your data so it's organized, secure, and compliant with regulations.